transentis/bptk_py/README.md

 The scenario manager stores the model (source file and python file) as well as all scenarios that belong to it.
 The ``model`` parameter contains the (relative) path to the (python) simulation model.
 If using a relative path, keep in mind that ``BPTK_Py`` looks for the file from your current working directory, i.e. the path of your script or jupyter notebook.

 Then the key ``base_constants`` may follow.
 It defines the initial state for all models, regardless the state in the model source file.
 Here you can set all constants to a desired state.
-Each scenario will store the same values for the given constants.
+Each scenario stores the same values for the given constants.
 For example, in this example we set "initialOpenTasks" to 80.
 The actual scenarios follow in the ``scenarios`` tag.
 For each scenario, you have to supply a unique name as well.
 JSON does not support integer keys.
 The ``constants`` list stores the overrides constants.
-The idea of this field is that you override certain base constants given before.
+We use this field is that you override certain base constants given before.
 The scenario "base" sets "initialOpenTasks" to 100.
 This value is only valid for this specific scenario.
 The other values like "deadline" will be the same as the base constants, as there is no overrid. "scenario80" does not override any constants and hence use all base constants.
 You may either define numerical values such as ``0.5`` or use strings to define expressions such as ``"5/10"``which will be evaluated to ``0.5`` by the framework.